 - 7.2% relapsed after five years in recovery.

-- Those who have been sober for 2 years have a relapse rate of 40%.
+- Those who have been sober for 2 years have a rate of 40%.

-- More than 70% of alcoholics will relapse at some point.
+- More than 70% of alcoholics are likely to relapse at some point.

 A 2006 study about rates and predictors of relapse in NCBI (National Center for Biotechnology Information) published by Rudolf & Bernice Moos showed that chance of relapse varied by 20% to 50%, depending on the severity of the addiction.